 Most perennials flower in the second year after sowing.
 Some species, such as salvia or achillea, can flower in the first year if sown early.

 Yes, many perennials do very well in pots.
-They are popular for sale in containers or P9 sizes at nurseries and garden centers.
+They are popular for sale in containers or P.9 sizes at nurseries and garden centers.

 Most perennials are very hardy and will re-sprout naturally in spring.
 Some exotic varieties may require extra protection.